-Now: What about Blue Lagoon tickets?
 Pre-booking your admission tickets is necessary for this famous spa in Iceland, as they only allow a limited number of visitors.
 In this way, they avoid a heavily crowded lagoon.
 However, regardless of the season and month it still gets busy during the day.
-Read on for our best time to visit tips before you go:

 Avoiding the Crowds

-Book a ticket the first time slot available (see opening hours below).
-Being there first thing in the morning, you won’t see any crowds and no waiting lines, regardless of the package you booked.
+Book a ticket for the first time slot available (see opening hours below).
+Being there first thing in the morning, you won’t see any crowds, and no waiting lines, regardless of the package you booked.
 Often there are only 20-30 people within the first hour of operation.